hydecorp/drawer/example/README.md

 <a onclick="window.drawer.toggle()">☰</a>
 ```

-When viewing this document on qwtel.com, GitHub, npm, or elsewhere, you can check out the links to standalone examples:
+When viewing this document on GitHub, npm, or elsewhere, you can check out the standalone examples:

 * [WebComponent Example](https://qwtel.com/hy-drawer/example/webcomponent/){:.external}
 * [jQuery Example](https://qwtel.com/hy-drawer/example/jquery/){:.external}